-Driving on the wrong side of the road in Georgia is a crime, even when a road does not have marked lanes of traffic.
+Driving on the wrong side of the road in Georgia is a crime, even when a road does not have marked opposing lanes of traffic.
 There are a few specific exceptions to Georgia’s driving on the wrong side of the road laws.
 Our lawyers explain the traffic laws about driving on the wrong side of the road.

-Our car accident lawyers have recovered more than $1 billion in verdicts and settlements for our clients.
-Don’t let a driver on the wrong side of the road get away with the accident they caused.
+Our Atlanta car accident lawyers have recovered more than $1 billion in verdicts and settlements for our clients.
+Don’t let a driver on the wrong side of the road get away with the motor vehicle accident they caused.
 Instead of paying out of pocket for your damages, hold the negligent driver accountable and get the compensation you deserve.

 Driving on the Wrong Side of the Road is Dangerous and Negligent